Opposite of + or - is occurring when selecting time zone

 - % Done changed from 0 to 100

 - Affected Version set to All

 Changes were added to let user know about how it works, as proposed by Phil.

-#9 Updated by Jim Pingle about 2 months ago
+#9 Updated by Jim Pingle over 4 years ago

 pfSense is not other products.
 And the Etc zones are NOT what you want, likely ever.
 We have been tempted to remove or hide them in the past.
 We have changed the language on the option to make that more obvious.
 If we cosmetically flipped the signs, it would likely lead to even more confusion.